Going on Full Real Estate Blitz Marketing Mode

-Real estate agents have at their fingertips a number of ways to be proactive and generate interest above and beyond what a newspaper ad can accomplish.
+Real estate agents have at their fingertips several ways to be proactive and generate interest above and beyond what a newspaper ad can accomplish.
 A talking home system projects a radio broadcast detailing a variety of a property’s features to people stopped outside of the home.
-This can be an interesting way to not only garner attention, but deliver a large amount of information in an interesting way.
+This can be an interesting way to not only garner attention but deliver a large amount of information.

 Showing companies present another option for generating interest in a property.
 These third-party vendors specialize in making it easy for buyer’s agents to set up showings with a particular property and actively seek out additional showing appointments.
 These companies can generate large amounts of interest in the best way possible, getting potential buyers to take a first-hand look at a property.